NopeGuy/CC-2324/README.md

 - UDP Communication: UDP is used for efficient block information exchange among clients.
 - Mediator Thread: A mediator thread coordinates the exchange of block information between clients and prioritizes those with better connection.
 - Menu System: Clients can interact with the system through a simple console menu.
+- DNS system: If you configure bind9 in your system you can connect the nodes through their domain names.

 ## Components
 ### Server

 The server listens for incoming connections from clients, manages client files and block information, and facilitates communication between clients.

 Usage: